Michigan may be the birthplace of the automobile, but that doesn't mean it's the only way to navigate the Wolverine State.

 Detroit has the most diverse transport options of any city in Michigan.
 It has the largest bus system in the state, plus a streetcar called the Qline.
 The city also has a bike-sharing program called MoGo as well as the People Mover, an elevated light rail train.

 The People Mover is the state’s only inner-city metro system.
-It is cheap to ride and follows a one-way loop through downtown.
-It is often maligned by daily commuters for its lack of utility, but for travelers it’s a fun way to get between downtown attractions such as Greektown, Joe Louis Arena and the Book Cadillac Building.
+It's cheap to ride and follows a one-way loop through downtown.
+It is often maligned by daily commuters for its lack of utility, but for travelers, it’s a fun way to get between downtown attractions such as Greektown and the Book Cadillac Building.

 Grab a taxi in Michigan's cities

-Other areas of the state have transport companies that cater to tourists, like the Wine Country Limo and Trolley Service in Traverse City or Arrowhead Carriages, horse drawn buggies serving car-free Mackinac Island.
+Other areas of the state have transport companies that cater to tourists, like the Wine Country Limo and Trolley Service in Traverse City or Gough Carriages, horse-drawn buggies serving car-free Mackinac Island.

 Tips for finding a taxi: Cabs are not as plentiful in Michigan cities as they are in places like Chicago or New York City.
 It is recommended that you call ahead to book a taxi.
 Apps like Checker in Detroit can help you connect with a reputable cab service to book in advance.
 Riders receive a fare estimate and an email or text confirmation.